-A series of three test runs were performed.
+A series of three test runs was performed.
 The gas velocity was measured using EPA Methods 1 and 2.
 Velocity measurements were performed using an "S-type" pitot tube.
 The stack gas pressure differential was measured with inclined manometers.
 Flue gas temperatures were measured with calibrated digital temperature readouts equipped with chromel-alumel (type-K) thermocouples.
 Velocity measurements and stack gas temperatures were performed in conjunction with the HCl sampling train and traversed across the duct diameter.
 The velocity and volumetric flow rate were used for determining the HCl mass rate calculations.
-Likewise
+Likewise, the moisture content was determined concurrently with each test.
+The moisture content of the gas stream was determined by the volume increase of the impinger water and weight increase of the silica gel in comparison to the volume of gas sampled.